MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-conversation-intelligence-call-data.md

 <a name="upload-call-recordings"></a>
 ## Upload call recordings or transcripts

-Upload the call recording or transcript the created call recording repository (blob container) in Azure to process and get data.
-Upload the following files to process the calls:
+Upload the call recording or transcript to the created call recording repository (blob container) in Azure to process and get data.
+Upload the following files to process the call or transcript:

 - Call recording or transcript file.
+    - The format of audio file can be MP3, WAV, or OGG.
-To learn more about transcript file, see [Transcript file](#transcript-file).
+    - To know about transcript file, see [Transcript file](#transcript-file).
 - Corresponding metadata file in JSON format.

 > [!NOTE]